anoopsarkar/compilers-class-hw/decafexpr/README.md

     python zipout.py -r default
     python check.py

+The output files are all saved to the `output` directory which has a sub-directory called `llvm` which contains all the intermediate LLVM files created for each input Decaf program.

-In the answer directory use the following filenames for your homework solution:
+In the answer directory use the following filenames for your homework
+solution:

 * Lex program: decafexpr.lex
 * Yacc program: decafexpr.y